open-vianu/vianu-fraudcrawler/CONTRIBUTING.md

    git push origin feature/your-feature-name
    ```

-8. **Open a Pull Request**: Go to the Vianu repository on GitHub and open a pull request from your branch.
+8. **Open a Pull Request**: Go to the vianu-fraudcrawler repository on GitHub and open a pull request from your branch.

 ## Code Style